 Unlike orthopedic surgeons focused on treating adults, pediatric orthopedic surgeons are, for the most part, generalists treating a wide range of congenital, developmental and traumatic orthopedic conditions, including limb and spine deformities, gait abnormalities, bone and joint infections, sports injuries and orthopedic trauma cases.
 Accordingly, they generally represent a single call point for our broad range of pediatric orthopedic implants and instruments.
-In 2018, there were more than 1,400 members of POSNA, as compared to approximately 33,400 practicing orthopedic surgeons in the United States focused on the treatment of adults.
+In 2019, there were more than 1,400 members of Pediatric Orthopaedic Society of North America (POSNA), as compared to approximately 33,400 practicing orthopedic surgeons in the United States focused on the treatment of adults.
 The number of fellowships in pediatric orthopedics continues to grow.
 As generalists, these surgeons have a deep understanding of the unique nature of children's clinical conditions and surgical procedures.
 We believe they feel a tremendous sense of responsibility for the children whom parents have entrusted to their care.